SaftIng/Saft/README.md

 # Saft

-## About

-This is the main repository containing the core code of the _Saft_ project, which is _Saft.library_ (_Saft.data_, _Saft.rdf_, _Saft.sparql_ and _Saft.store_) and _saft.additions_.
+The Saft PHP framework provides RDF handling and support for Semantic Web technologies.
+It consists of the Saft.Library (_Saft.data_, _Saft.rdf_, _Saft.sparql_ and _Saft.store_) and Saft.Additions.

+## Documentation

-For documentation and other project reference please see https://safting.github.io/.
+For documentation please see http://safting.github.io/doc/.

+## License

 This project is licensed under the terms of the GNU General Public License (GPL), please see [LICENSE](LICENSE) for further information.

 ## Current status

-Saft is currently under development and in the beta stage.
-We using it in different scenarios and it is already performing very well for our approaches and rapid prototyping.
-With Erfurt in the bag, we are now supporting all major Semantic Web libraries for PHP: Erfurt, ARC2 and EasyRDF.
+Saft is under development but provides [stable releases](https://github.com/SaftIng/Saft/releases) already.
+Its used in different scenarios and is already performing very well for our approaches and rapid prototyping.
+With Erfurt in the bag, we are now supporting all major Semantic Web libraries for PHP:
+* Erfurt
+* ARC2
+* EasyRDF
+* Redland

 Sure, there is still work to do to refine the library, so you are very welcome to join us and help to make Saft better!

-It is planed to finalize the API with version 0.1, but until then API changes are still possible, but we try to avoid them, if possible.
-You can grab the latest version from the [release](https://github.com/SaftIng/Saft/releases) section.